hagerna/World-Happiness-Data/Jess_Lilly/index.md

 Now, I don’t say this to imply that Germany is perfect or that the United States is inherently a bad country.
 A simple glance in a history book will reveal that Germany has a host of its own problems, many of which have had long-lasting social and cultural consequences that continue to negatively affect the country; and in my 18 months in the States I have had plenty of experiences that have made me glad that I did not, in fact, set my American passport on fire; however, my  empirical observation of the dichotomy between how Americans perceive the United States, and how the rest of the world sees the United States makes me question the validity of the Cantril ladder as a measure of happiness.
 How are we supposed to objectively compare our lives to the lives of the rest of the world?
 Does thinking we are better off than the rest of the world really mean we are happier, or so we simply _think_ we are comparatively less miserable?
 Most of us learn about the rest of the world through the knowledge we glean from sensationalized news stories, fictional and reality TV, and, if we’re lucky, limited travel experience to highly specific tourist locations that likely capitalize on the glorification of other cultures as a more primitive “other” than our own to make us feel better about our own position in life.
 Thus, I would argue that most people are neither well-informed nor objective in gauging their happiness in relation to people in other countries.

 Now let’s say the Cantril ladder has validity.
 As the World Happiness Index gains popularity and media coverage, can the Cantril ladder _continue_ to effectively measure happiness?
 Finland has received the top spot in the Happiness Ranking for the last 4 years running.
 While I don’t speak Finnish or frequent Finnish news cites, if I could hazard a guess I would say that Finland’s status as the happiest country in the world probably made local news.
 Let’s say you live in Finland.
 You’ve read articles and seen news stories about Finland’s status as the happiest country in the world.
 You receive phone call from Gallup World Poll data collectors asking you to place your life position relative to the rest of the world on a ladder.
 Wouldn’t you be inclined to place yourself high on the ladder?
-Sure, you may be miserable, but misery is relative, so what’s to say the rest rest of the world isn’t just more miserable?
+Sure, you may be miserable, but misery is relative, so what’s to say the rest of the world isn’t just more miserable?
 After all, data says you live in the happiest country in the world.

 Maybe I’m being cynical, but I’m very skeptical of the *Gallup World Happiness Report*, and the supsequent rankings after reading up on the ranking methodology.
 Thus, I am interested in exploring other potential indicators of happiness (and misery) to gain a better understanding of whether the *Gallup World Happiness Report* is really measuring happiness, or just perceived happiness based on a limited number of factors.